wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

     # service wazuh-manager restart

-Each agent should pull down and apply this additional config almost immediately.
-You can find the fetched agent.conf file on each agent at ``/var/ossec/etc/shared/agent.conf``.
+Each agent should pull down and apply this additional configuration almost immediately.
+You can find the fetched configuration on each agent at ``/var/ossec/etc/shared/agent.conf``.

 See Suricata NIDS events in Kibana
 ----------------------------------